ethrelfall/further-Firedrake/README.md

 on the interval $[1,2]$.

 Get a weak form by multiplying the equation by $r$ and then by the test function $v$ and integrating.
-Throwing away a boundary term this is then
+Throwing away a boundary term (the boundary conditions will be strongly enforced by constraining the test functions) this is then

 $$
 -\int_1^2 r \frac{du}{dr} \frac{dv}{dr} dr = - \int_1^2 r v dr.